j3soon/ros2-essentials/README.md

 A repo containing essential ROS2 Humble features for controlling Autonomous Mobile Robots (AMRs).
 Please setup an Ubuntu environment before using this repo.

+> Please note that this repo is under rapid development.
+The code is not guaranteed to be stable, and breaking changes may occur.

 ## Pre-built Docker Images

 The following Docker images can be pulled by `docker pull <IMAGE_NAME>` or by `docker compose pull` in the corresponding directory.